-Groundwater aguifer - A waterbearing layer of rock or sediment yielding capable of usable quantities of water; composed of unconsolidated materials such as sands and gravel, or fractured consolidated rock such sandstone or fractured limestone and lava.
-Note: Although the term aquifer is used to mean ground water aguifer, there are also oil aquifers, natural gas aquifers, and saltwater aquifers.
+Groundwater aquifer - A waterbearing layer of rock or sediment vielding usable capable of quantities of water; composed of unconsolidated materials such as sands and gravel, or fractured consolidated rock such as sandstone or fractured limestone and lava.
+Note: Although the term aquifer is used to mean ground water aquifer, there are also oil aquifers, natural gas aquifers, and saltwater aquifers.